 If you sleep all night, but wake up exhausted and never seem to regain energy during the day, you may be suffering from sleep apnea.
-If you snore heavy, that could also indicate you have sleep apnea.
-Make an appointment and see your doctor for sleep apnea testing.
-Interrupted sleep, when you wakeup hundreds of times a night, puts people at a higher risk for work-related mistakes and accidents, compromised driving skills, high blood pressure, weight gain, and other dangerous medical conditions.
+If you think this is the case for you, then you must make it a point to schedule an appointment to see your doctor.
+One of the primary ways to test for sleep apnea is by undergoing sleep apnea testing.
+Interrupted sleep and waking up hundreds of times a night puts people at a higher risk for work-related mistakes and accidents.
+This unintended sleep deprivation can have lasting effects on your body and should not be taken lightly.
+Not only that, but the lack of a good night’s sleep can contribute to compromised driving skills, high blood pressure, weight gain, and other dangerous medical conditions.

-Testing for sleep apnea includes a sleep study, conducted by a trained sleep specialist and reviewed by a medical doctor.
-These tests measure how well you sleep and monitor how many times you wake up and gasp for air.
-Sleep studies can be done at home with a portable monitor you wear to sleep or by staying overnight at a sleep center.
+Typically, testing for sleep apnea includes participating in a sleep study.
+A sleep study will generally be conducted by a trained sleep specialist and reviewed by a medical doctor.
+With the sleep study test, you will be assessed to see how well you sleep when you go to bed at night.
+In addition to that, a sleep study will take a detailed account of how many times you stop breathing and wake up during your sleep.
+Sleep studies can be done at home with a portable monitor you wear to sleep or by staying overnight in a sleep center.
 The overnight sleep study involves monitoring your oxygen levels, heart rate, chest movement, and how often you wake from breathing troubles.
 See your doctor if you think you may need testing for sleep apnea.

 Sleep apnea can be chronic and requires treatment for long-term health management.
 Your lifestyle, doctor’s recommendations, and pillows for snoring and sleep apnea can reduce the effects of sleep apnea.
-If you snore, or haven’t been diagnosed with sleep apnea, sleeping with a pillow that help with snoring helps you breath better and get more oxygen at night.
-This translates into better concentration during the day, lower blood pressure, and less health risks that go along with sleep apnea.
+If you snore or haven’t been diagnosed with sleep apnea, sleeping with a pillow that helps with snoring will help you breathe better and get more oxygen at night.
+This translates into better concentration during the day, lower blood pressure, and fewer health risks that come with sleep apnea.